rchapin/workstation-setup/README.md

 1. Select the workspace/project and then select **pytest pytest framework**
 1. Then select the directory that contains the tests, `workstationsetup`, and it will discover all of the tests. **NOTE** if it is unable to discover the tests check the **OUTPUT** console and select **Python** from the drop-down tab to see the details of any errors.
 1. Once that completes you will be able to run any of the tests discovered under the `Testing` side-bar.

+> If you are also making changes to the `pydeploy` repo you will need to make sure that you push your changes to the `pydeploy` branch and pull them in the integration test directory where `pydeploy` is cloned unless you are doing a complete teardown with each run iteration while developing which is not recommended.

 ### Running and Debugging Tasks from VSCode